Joshua-Weaver1/Tennis-Stroke-Classifier/README.md

 ## Project Structure
 - **data/**: Contains the CSV files containing inertial sensor data for different tennis shots.
 - **models/**: Includes trained machine learning models and scripts for model evaluation.
+- **plots/**: Includes scatter models and plot for data visualisation.
+- **alex/**: Contains the trained machine learning models and scripts for just Alex.
+- **kevin/**: Contains the trained machine learning models and scripts for just Kevin.
+- **joshua/**: Contains the trained machine learning models and scripts for just Joshua.
 - **README.md**: You are here!
 The main documentation for the project.

 ## License